openfaas/openfaas.github.io/_posts/2023-10-19-large-scale-functions.md

 If you've ever written software, which other people install and support, then you'll know how difficult and time-consuming it can be to debug and diagnose problems remotely.
 In this case it was no different, with our team spending over a week of R&D trying to reproduce the problem, pin-point the cause, and remediate it.

-> "We have noticed a slow down in function provisioning.
-We get up to around 3500 functions, then there's a delay of up to 15 minutes or longer, before new Functions get turned into Deployments"
+> "We reached out to Alex's team about a week ago about an issue we'd seen in staging, whilst trying to scale to beyond 3500 custom PHP functions.
+Alex's team went above and beyond to not only find the root cause and fix it, but to ship a patch to us that resolved the issue completely."
 >
-> Andrew Downey, Head of Development at Patchworks.
+> [Conor Barr](https://www.linkedin.com/in/conor-barr-ab176227/), Chief Technology Officer at Patchworks had to say about the results we got for them:

 What would be your first thought, if you got an email like that?
 You'll see my thought process, and input from the OpenFaaS community reflected in this post.